YijunAH/bigdiamonds/README.md

 # References

-This is part of a in-course project (Data Analysis with R) on Udacity: https://classroom.udacity.com/courses/ud651 The code for scrape bigdiamond can be downloaded from: https://github.com/SolomonMg/diamonds-data
+This is part of a in-course project (Data Analysis with R) on Udacity: https://classroom.udacity.com/courses/ud651

+The code for scraping bigdiamond can be downloaded from: https://github.com/SolomonMg/diamonds-data